 does water filter go before or after softener

 When it comes to achieving the best water quality at home, the placement of water filters and softeners is a critical consideration.
 Many people will ask, does water filter go before or after softener?
 The answer to whether a water filter should go before or after a softener varies depending on the type of filter in use.
 In this comprehensive guide, we will explore the placement options for sediment filters, activated carbon filters, RO systems, UV filters, whole-house filters, and point-of-use filters.
-By understanding how each filter type interacts with water softeners, you can make informed decisions to ensure pristine water throughout your home.
+If you are searching for the targeted filter, you can click the table to get a quick answer~

 1. Sediment Filters: Before Softener for Protection